Jessica Polzer

 Research

-My interdisciplinary program of research focuses broadly on the biopolitics of health in the 21st century, with many of my former projects examining gendered experiences of health and embodiment in relation to discourses on risk and/or biotechnology.
-More recently, my work on risk and caregiving narratives contributes to the emergent field of the critical health humanities.
-My current research projects include the biopedagogical aspects of menstrual tracking experiences among gender-diverse app users and I have an ongoing fascination with the ways that statistics and statistical language are engaged in official and personal pandemic narratives.
-I have extensive experience designing, conducting, and supervising qualitative health research.
-My dissertation on women's shifting understandings of their genetic risks for breast cancer during the process of BRCA1/2 mutation testing was awarded the Illinois Distinguished Qualitative Dissertation Award by the International Center for Qualitative Inquiry at the University of Illinois at Urbana-Champaign in 2006.
+My interdisciplinary program of research focuses broadly on the biopolitics of health in the 21st century and my research projects to date have examined gendered experiences of health and embodiment in relation to discourses on risk and/or biotechnology.
+More recently, my work on vaccine hesitancy and my supervision of doctoral research projects related to narratives of caregiving have made important contributions to the field of critical health humanities.
+My current research is located in critical menstrual studies and focuses on the biopedagogical aspects of menstrual tracking experiences among gender-diverse app users.
+I have an ongoing fascination with the ways that statistics and statistical language are engaged in official and everyday health discourse and pandemic narratives.
+I have extensive experience designing, conducting, and supervising feminist and otherwise critical qualitative health research.
+My dissertation on women's shifting understandings of their genetic risks for breast cancer during the process of BRCA1/2 mutation testing was one of the first to use Michel Foucault's theories of biopower, governmentality, and technologies of the self as a lens to examine the embodiment and lived experience of technological risk within neoliberal health contexts and was awarded the Illinois Distinguished Qualitative Dissertation Award by the International Center for Qualitative Inquiry at the University of Illinois at Urbana-Champaign in 2006.

 Selected Publications